nsmsn/personal-site-v2/src/about/index.md

 <li><a href="https://keybase.io/nsmsn" rel="me">Keybase</a><br /><small class="mono">(PGP Key: 0764 C7E9 3BB0 25C0)</small></li>
 </ul>

 <small>I am not the urologist or the hockey player that share a name and Google results.</small>

 &nbsp;

 ## About this website

 This is my personal website.
-I use this as my own place to experiment and try things out.
+I use this as my place to experiment and try things out.
 I tinker with this site’s writing, design, and code as I feel motivated, mainly during evenings and weekends.

 <strong>This website does not track you.</strong> There are no third-party cookies here, and your data isn’t collected when using this site.

 You can track this site’s progress and iterations at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
-This site is built and deployed with [Eleventy](https://11ty.dev/) and [Netlify](https://netlify.com).
+This site is built with [Eleventy](https://11ty.dev/) and deployed to [Netlify](https://netlify.com).
 My blog posts are available in both [RSS](https://www.nicksimson.com/feed/feed.xml) and [JSON](https://www.nicksimson.com/feed/feed.json).
 I prioritize performance and <a href="/accessibility">accessibility</a>.
 You can read [a note on the type](/type) to learn about the fonts in use.

 Want even more?
 Check out [log.nicksimson.com](https://log.nicksimson.com).